 Agentic state: A state where an individual mentally considers themselves as an agent (tool) of an authority figure and thus not personally responsible for their actions.
 It is the opposite of the autonomous state.

-Attachment: An emotional connection between an individual and an another person (an attachment figure).
+Attachment: An emotional connection between an individual and another person (an attachment figure).
 For example, a baby will typically develop an attachment to its caregiver.

 Anisogamy: A form of sexual reproduction where gametes of different size – the male sperm and the female egg – fuse.
 Differences between these male and female sex cells give rise to different reproductive pressures and different reproductive behaviours.